cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 # Shell Setup

-Ok, now you have installed `kubectl` and you have two working local clusters.
-You will soon realize that you're type `kubectl` (7 letters) quite often.
+As of now, `kubectl` is installed and can reach two working local clusters.
+Still, we are required to type the `kubectl` command (7 letters) quite often.
 Too often.

-You may also wonder *which cluster am I connected to ?* or *what is my default namespace ?*.
+We also have no knowledge of *which cluster am I connected to ?* or *what is my default namespace ?*.

-You can ease this pain by configuring your shell.
+Let's now configure the `shell` to solve all of those problems.

 ## Completion

+`completion` is the term used in UNIX™ shells when it comes to empowering the shell with better knowledge of the commands we use.

-Add those commands to your respecting shell config file.
-Note you have to restart your shell for it to take effect:
+Let's add those commands to the shell config file.
+A restart of the shell is needed for it to take effect:

 === "zsh"
     ```bash linenums="1" title="~/.zshrc"